 Stopping eviction for rent arrears

-There are steps you can take to stop the eviction.
-If you show you’re making an effort to pay back the rent you owe, the court or tribunal may decide not to evict you.
+If you show you’re making an effort to pay back the rent you owe, this can help stop the eviction.

 Take steps to deal with your rent arrears